BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 ![eyesofbeholderpatch.png](/tutorials/unique_tav/eyesofbeholderpatch.png =x490)

-(Astralities does have a patch under her own Astralities' Glow Eyes mod.
-Both are fine and can be used, just use one of them).

 **Or**

 ![gloweyespatch.png](/tutorials/unique_tav/gloweyespatch.png =x490)

+Astralities does have a patch under her own Astralities' Glow Eyes mod.
+Both are fine and can be used, just use one of them.

 Remember not to choose both as Astralities' Glow Eyes and Eyes of Beholder are incompatible.